Stuycs-K/Systems-Lab10-StructFile-Template/README.md

 ## Sample output: -add_data

-2020 Bronx 1390450 Was entered manually at the time of the program running.

     $ ./structrw -add_data
     Enter year boro pop: 2020 Bronx 1390450
     Appended data to file: year: 2020	boro: Bronx	pop: 1390450

+"2020 Bronx 1390450" Was entered manually at the time of the program running.
+If you then -read_data that new entry will appear.

 ## Sample output:  -update_data